caiena/i18n.js/README.md

-# Model.js
+# i18n.js
-Model to define and control your data.
+Translate and localize your data.
+Relying on i18n-js.